Key takeaways:

 Hive customer reviews

-Hive has a Capterra rating of 4.5, but based on just over 200 customer reviews.
+Hive has a Capterra rating of 4.4, based on over 200 customer reviews.

 9. Basecamp

-Basecampwas initially born as a web design agency, but built this tool when it struggled to find project management software that suited the needs of creative teams.
+Basecamp was initially born as a web design agency.
+The company decided to build this tool when it struggled to find project management software that suited the specific needs of creatives.
 Today, Basecamp is known as an easy-to-use platform that’s particularly useful for small teams.
-The tool’s project management functionality includes scheduling, collaborating, and monitoring features.
+The tool’s project management functionality includesscheduling, collaborating, and monitoring features.

 Features